 We stopped in town for coffee and double-checked our route.
-While we were mentally preparing to push forward 15 miles, or so, we knew that we might stop earlier in a town called Mendata where, rumor had it, the hostel had a washer and a dryer.
+While we were mentally preparing to push forward 15 miles to Guernica, we knew that we might stop earlier in a town called Mendata where, rumor had it, the hostel had a washer and a dryer.
 We had yet to get our clothes completely dry, so this sounded like a heavenly luxury.

 Right out of Mendata, we somehow took a wrong turn.
 It is not unusual on The Way to be guided by a yellow arrow through personal property or on a rather overgrown pathway.
-The route is tended by locals and volunteers, so you take what you can get!
+This is understandable considering that much of the waymarking is done by locals on a volunteer basis.